tomconte/dask-on-azureml-sample/README.md

 ## Pre-requisistes

 To use this sample, you will need to create an Azure ML Workspace.
-Please see the documentation for instructions.
+Please read the documentation for instructions: [Create a workspace](https://learn.microsoft.com/en-us/azure/machine-learning/concept-workspace#create-a-workspace).

 We will use the Azure CLI with Azure ML extensions to prepare the platform and run the sample.
-Please see the documentation for installation instructions.
+Please read documentation for installation instructions: [Install and set up the CLI (v2)](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-configure-cli?tabs=public).

 To make the example CLI commands more generic, we will use two shell variables: